CleverRaven/Cataclysm-DDA/doc/COMPILING/COMPILING-DEVCONTAINER.md

   ![Image showing prompt to rebuild the devcontainer](../img/Devcontainer-Enter-Build-Command-Object-Creator-Terminal.png)

+  Note: This will only work if you first build the windows version of cataclysm-tiles as described in `Cross-compiling from Linux to Windows`.

+  Note 2: If you want to make a clean built, enter `make clean-object_creator` in the terminal before you run the build command.

   This will build the object creator.
 After it is build, you should see the object_creator.exe file object_creator folder inside the folder where you cloned your fork to (e.g. /workspaces/Cataclysm-DDA/object_creator).
 Copy /object_creator/object_creator.exe to your windows machine in the same folder as cataclysm-tiles.exe